We protect homeowners from the games and fine print insurance companies are known for.

 Notify the Appropriate Authorities

 If you experience a burglary or theft, be sure to immediately document and report the damage or loss.
 Even if you don’t believe the item can be recovered, reporting the burglary to the police and filing a police report might help you with your claim.
 A thorough understanding of your policy will help you file your claim.
-Not sure if your policy covers your personal property?
-Review your policy and check out our article “Is Your Personal Property Covered by Your Insurance?“!
+Review your policy and find out if it policy covers your personal property.

 Once you have spoken with the police, call your insurance company to promptly report your claim.
 Your claims report should include the following information – where the property was purchased when the property was purchased, what the item cost, the brand, and model of your item.
 Be as specific as possible.
 Send your claims adjuster photos of the stolen or damaged items and be sure to keep any damaged property in case your adjuster needs to review it to complete your claim.
 It is important to cooperate with your insurance company during the investigation and/or inspection.
 Review your policy often and be prepared when you need to use it!